ZEENNPAII/JSPrac/README.md

-# JavaScript Review Porject by Pareja,Louise Clark
+# JavaScript Review Porject by Louise Clark B. Pareja

 This project is a review of JavaScript concepts, From begginer to advance.